How to Glaze and Bake a Christmas Ham

 • Keep applying the pan juices to the ham once cooked, it creates a delicious extra zing and sticky looking glaze.
 You can also serve the pan juices warm as a sauce when serving up

-• Leftovers - check out our Recipes tab for more inspiration
+• Leftovers - check out our delicious glazed ham recipes in the Recipes tab for more inspiration